haydn-jones/haydn-jones.github.io/content/posts/The-Launch-of-WaifuXL.md

 # We're Launching!
 Today we're finally launching our neural network powered super resolution website for anime-style drawings, [WaifuXL](https://waifuxl.com/)!
 This is a project that [The Future Gadgets Lab](https://github.com/TheFutureGadgetsLab/WaifuXL) has been working on for a while and we're really excited to share it with you.

-WaifuXL is quite similar to [waifu2x](http://waifu2x.udp.jp/) in function, however, our super resolution model (the [Real-ESRGAN](https://arxiv.org/abs/2107.10833)) produces ***much*** better upsamples, we have a fun image property tagger, and our backend (or lackthereof) is radically different.
-When you use our service to upscale an image, rather than sending your input to a backend somewhere in the cloud to be upsampled remotely, we send the upsampling neural network (and the tagger) *to you* for execution directly on your laptop, desktop, phone, or tablet.
+WaifuXL is quite similar to [waifu2x](http://waifu2x.udp.jp/) in function, however, our super resolution model (the [Real-ESRGAN](https://arxiv.org/abs/2107.10833)) produces ***much*** better up-samples, we have a fun image property tagger, and our backend (or lack thereof) is radically different.
+When you use our service to upscale an image, rather than sending your input to a backend somewhere in the cloud to be up-sampled remotely, we send the up-sampling neural network (and the tagger) *to you* for execution directly on your laptop, desktop, phone, or tablet.
 We'll get to how this is possible in a moment, but first we're going to cover the models.

 ![ComparisonWithWaifu2x](/The-Launch-of-WaifuXL/comparison.png)

 ## The Networks
 ### Super Resolution
-What sets the Real-ESRGAN apart from other models (and the models used by waifu2x) is not the architecture but its *training process*.
-The standard training process for super resolution networks is to simply take a high resolution dataset of images, downscale them to a lower resolution, and train the network to map from the downscaled images to the original high-resolution ones.
-The Real-ESRGAN training process attempts to directly model the kind of degredations one might encounter in real-world low-quality images through a process they call a "high-order degradation model".
+What sets the Real-ESRGAN apart from other models (and the models used by waifu2x) is not the architecture but it’s *training process*.
+The standard training process for super resolution networks is to simply take a high-resolution dataset of images, downscale them to a lower resolution, and train the network to map from the downscaled images to the original high-resolution ones.
+The Real-ESRGAN training process attempts to directly model the kind of degradations one might encounter in real-world low-quality images through a process they call a "high-order degradation model".
 During this process they combine many different degradations with various intensities to produce a visually corrupt input to the network.
 Here is an overview of the various degradations they apply, but refer to **Section 3** of the paper to get a better idea of the entire process:
  - Blur (multiple kinds)
  - Noise
- - Combinations of upsampling and downsampling with various algorithms
+ - Combinations of up-sampling and down-sampling with various algorithms
  - JPEG compression
  - Sinc filters (to model ringing and overshoot)

-The training process is further improved by including a GAN loss (wherein a separate network learns to differentiate between the true high res images and the super resolution network outputs, causing the two networks to compete) and a [Perceptual](https://arxiv.org/abs/1801.03924) loss.
+The training process is further improved by including a GAN loss (wherein a separate network learns to differentiate between the true high-res images and the super resolution network outputs, causing the two networks to compete) and a [Perceptual](https://arxiv.org/abs/1801.03924) loss.

 ### Image Tagging
 For our image tagger we're using a [MobileNetV3](https://arxiv.org/abs/1905.02244).
 The network will detect 2,000 different characteristics in the image, 2,000 different characters (mostly from anime or related media), and an explicitness rating (safe, questionable, or explicit).
 Here is an example of our tagger outputs: